joseph-rice/resume-web/README.md

 # Introduction

-This website has been built using [jekyll](https://jekyllrb.com/).
+I forked this from Lukas (Thanks!) who built it using [jekyll](https://jekyllrb.com/).
 It is currently being deployed live on [Netlify](https://www.netlify.com/) using this repository.
 You can find the project live [here](https://www.lukasn.com/).

 # Running